NRL teams: Sailor Broncos fullback, Taaffe for Rabbitohs

 Parramatta Eels vs. North Queensland Cowboys.
 CommBank Stadium, 8pm (AEST)

 Eels: 1.
 Clinton Gutherson 2.
 Maika Sivo 3.
 Viliami Penisini 4.
 Bailey Simonsson 5.
 Sean Russell 6.
 Dylan Brown 7.
 Mitchell Moses 8.
 Wiremu Greig 9.
 Josh Hodgson 10.
 Joe Ofahengaue 11.
 Bryce Cartwright 12.
 Matt Doorey 13.
 J'maine Hopgood Bench: 14.
 Ofahiki Ogden 15.
 Brendan Hands 16.
 Luca Moretti 17.
-Makahesi Makatoa Reserves: 18.
-Daejarn Asi 19.
+Makahesi Makatoa Reserves: 19.
 Haze Dunster 20.
-Ky Rodwell 21.
-Jack Murchie 22.
-Isaac Lumelume
+Ky Rodwell

 Verdict: The Eels were back to their best in upsetting the Rabbitohs last week, and apart from Junior Paulo are untouched by Origin duty.
 The Cowboys were simply awful last week against the Tigers and will be without Valentine Holmes, Murray Taulagi, Reuben Cotter and Tom Dearden.
 The way they played at Leichhardt, losing half the team might not be such a disadvantage for the Cowboys, with plenty of back-up players looking to prove their worth.
 Still the Eels should win this comfortably.